LupusZenyx/LupusZenyx/README.md

 - **Machines and Devices:**
   - MacBook Pro 2018 15"
   - Windows 11 Machine (way too lazy to write all the specs, like who cares anyways?)
-  - Graphic Tablet (no i don't code with this, wtf)
+  - Graphic Tablet (no i don't code with this, wtf) - Future MS-Paint code commits inbound!

 - **Development Environments:**
   - Visual Studio (when forced to)